BurakMertek/dual-axis_solar_tracker/README.md

 **Supervisor**: Prof. Dr. Zıyodulla YUSUPOV

-**Institution**: Karabük University, Faculty of Engineering, Electrical-Electronics Engineering Department

 ## Acknowledgments

-Special thanks to Karabük University for supporting this research project and providing the necessary resources for development and testing.
+Special thanks to  Prof. Dr. Zıyodulla YUSUPOV for supporting this research project and providing the necessary resources for development and testing.